TodePond/TodePondDotCom/sky/how-to-tell-a-story/readme.md

 <br>

-When you tell a story, there's an agreement between you and the receiver.
-As a storyteller, you need to show:
+When you tell a story, there's an agreement between you and the audience.
+As a storyteller, you need to be able to show them:

 1. You are trying hard.
 2. You know what you're doing.
 3. You have an angle.

 Otherwise why would anyone listen?

 Don't let it scare you.
 You don't have to be "good".
-Your story may or may not be to the receiver's taste, but it might still be worth receiving / worth their time.
+Your story may or may not be to the audience's taste, but it might still be worth their time and attention.

 Don't misunderstand point 2.
 "You need to know what you're doing" can sound off-putting, but it's not about being good or skilled: It's about being intentional: